 In the epistemological project of Immanuel Kant we are far beyond any metaphysical objects ‘God’, ‘Time’, ‘Destiny’, or ‘Fortune’.
 And instead we have not only Descartes’ ‘Reason’, ‘Will’, and ‘Desire’, but before all else the ‘thing-in-itself’, noumenon.
 In Kant’s Kritik der reinen Vernunft (Critique of Pure Reason) we find again the ‘I’ as the indubitably location of doubt and over-standing desire.
 However, we also find a more articulate and refined science.
 This subject, the ‘I’, is now the foundation for transcendence.
 Within Kant’s voluminous works we are told the story of how this metaphysical subject transcends its own subjectivity in order to meet the noumenon — and just as with Descartes the ‘I’ apprehends that which conforms to human reason, ratio, the calculated.
 What should not be overlooked is that transcendence itself is possible only on account of episteme.
 And from the vantage afforded to us today, we cannot help but theme what seems an overly obvious history.
 Once separated from the noumenon by an insurmountable chasm, the founding fathers of the enlightenment, alone in their doubt and invested with Reason and Will, could do nothing but satisfy an unquenchable desire to amass a compendium of knowledge — a knowledge which might bring them in communion with nature.
 After all, the mathematical character of the world made possible a description of entities with definite edges — ones which butt right up next to one another, such that every mental and physical space could be accounted for.
 From our vantage today, we sense that the entire orientation of human projection toward the phenomena of the world had become a mastering, conquering, and above all a ‘totaling’ of an objectified ‘uni-verse’ — that single and sole quantifiable reality.
 In as much, we find ourselves in agreement with the criticisms of John Dewey.
 The ideal following the epistemologists and the esteem of rationality became the ‘universal ideal’.

 While the precedent of naming manned spaceflight projects after mythological gods had already been set with Mercury, Abe Silverstein, Director of Space Flight Development found the imagery of Apollo, the sun-god, traveling across the cosmos in his chariot to be an appropriate association.
 However, what is uncanny is that, for the Romans, Apollo was not only the sun-god, but also presided over the colonists.
 The colonies of Antiquity were post-Iron-Age city-states founded from a mother city.
-While Greek colonies were often founded to solve social unrest in the mother-city by expelling a part of the population, Roman colonies were used for expansion and empire-building.
+While Greek colonies were often founded to solve social unrest in the mother-city by expelling a part of the population, Roman colonies were used for expansion and empire building.
 Apollo was the giver of laws and his oracles were consulted before setting law in the city.
 And so, even if the name ‘Apollo’ was chosen quite arbitrarily for the spaceflight project, the temptation is irresistible.
 Today, we find an economy of imperium invested into this name, ‘Apollo’.
-Our god of colonists is at the same time our god of episteme — which has not only guided our vision as we pushed the boundary of the frontier and expanded the modern empire, but did so in the name of apprehension and over-standing knowledge.
-Today, in this time between worlds, where we have come solve the symptoms of modernization—namely, alienation, estrangement and civic apathy—we read the image of the US flag on the moon as a slightly appalling perversion of the humble condition of doubt.
+Our god of colonists is at the same time our god of episteme — which has not only guided our vision as we pushed the boundary of the frontier and expanded the empire, but did so in the name of apprehension and over-standing knowledge.
+Today, in this “time between worlds” (Zak Stein) we read the image of the US flag on the moon as a slightly appalling perversion of the humble condition of doubt.

 Consider that which has already been teased in the first article of this series, the art museum.
 There can be no doubt, beyond the curator’s self-guiding plaques and those containing the artist’s statements, there is a unique space opened at the art museum — a ‘safe space’ which provides for a unique encounter with phenomena.
 However, we probably want to ask, does this space negate actio altogether?
 After all, when we think of our experience together with the work of art, do we honestly feel that the world is standing still?
 Actually, no. And this is not what is suggested.
 But then, we must answer for ourselves a question.
 What exactly is released for action?
 What actio replaces episteme in the work of art?
 And possibly closer to the point, can this actio inspire a future of healthy economic activity beyond imperium?